microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 **input interpretation**, **matrix interpretation**, **matrix transpose**, **bias vector interpretation** and **TYo** are supported on a particular implementation.
 A list of combinations that are guaranteed to be supported on all implementations can be found in [Minimum Support Set].
 Note that there is no guaranteed support for **matrix tranpose**, and so it must always be queried.

-#### Conversation Rules
+#### Conversion Rules

 Non-"Packed" type interpretations are used to request arithmetic conversions.
 Input type must be a 32-bit or 16-bit scalar integer or a 32-bit or 16-bit float.
 Integer to integer conversion saturates, float to float conversion is implementation dependent and preserves the value as accurately as possible.
 Float to integer conversion is RTNE and saturating.
 Integer to float conversion is RTNE.

 > TODO: These rules make sense for NN applications but diverge from HLSL
 > conversion rules